Charles J. Sciarra

 Upon graduation from law school he was a Law Clerk to the Honorable Patricia K. Costello in New Jersey Superior Court, Civil Division, Hudson County.
 After his clerkship Catrambone was an Associate with the firm of Smith, Stratton, Wise, Hehrer and Brennan in Princeton, NJ.
 He subsequently served as a Deputy Attorney General with the New Jersey Division of Criminal Justice where he prosecuted criminal fraud cases.

 When he is not working on cases for the firm, Catrambone spends the majority of his time with his wife and three sons.
-He spends any additional downtime attending Giants football games, following their off-season acquisitions, watching the NFL Network’s coverage of the NFL combine, and reminiscing about Super Bowls XXI, XXV and XLII but not Super Bowl XXXV, which never happened.Powered by Hackadelic Sliding Notes 1.6.5
+He spends any additional downtime attending Giants football games, following their off-season acquisitions, watching the NFL Network’s coverage of the NFL combine, and reminiscing about Super Bowls XXI, XXV, XLII, and XLVI but not Super Bowl XXXV, which never happened.Powered by Hackadelic Sliding Notes 1.6.5

 Curran initially worked for the firm as a summer associate.
-As a full-time associate with the firm since 2006, Curran has assisted in every aspect of litigating employment matters from the initiation of lawsuits to appellate briefing.
+As a full-time associate with the firm since 2006 and as a partner since 2012, Curran has assisted in every aspect of litigating employment matters from the initiation of lawsuits to appellate briefing.
 In addition to civil litigation, Curran has engaged in criminal trial work, Municipal Court matters, the firm’s administrative practice before the Office of Administrative Law, and representing small businesses with collections matters.
 Curran has second seated both Mr. Sciarra and Mr. Catrambone on numerous successful criminal and civil jury trials.
 He is admitted to the New Jersey State Bar and the Federal District Court of New Jersey.

 Curran married his college sweetheart, Bree, in 2007 at a ceremony in Newport, Rhode Island.
 He spends his free time snowboarding in exotic locales and, to date, he has only once needed the services of an orthopedic surgeon.Powered by Hackadelic Sliding Notes 1.6.5